Dorian8013/algo/docs/deploy-from-ansible.md

 You can deploy rAlgo non-interactively by running the Ansible playbooks directly with `ansible-playbook`.

 `ansible-playbook` accepts variables via the `-e` or `--extra-vars` option.
 You can pass variables as space separated key=value pairs. rAlgo requires certain variables that are listed below.
-You can also use the `--skip-tags` option to skip certain parts of the install, such as `iptables` (overwrite iptables rules), `ipsec` (install strongSwan), `wireguard` (install Wireguard).
+You can also use the `--skip-tags` option to skip certain parts of the install, such as `iptables` (overwrite iptables rules), `wireguard` (install Wireguard).
 We don't recommend using the `-t` option as it will only include the tagged portions of the deployment, and skip certain necessary roles (such as `common`).

 Here is a full example for DigitalOcean: